Slow-roll inflation and growth of perturbations in Kaniadakis modification of Friedmann cosmology: Introduction

 Starting from the above premises, in this work we explore more in-depth the cosmological implications of Kaniadakis entropy.
 Specifically, we study the slow-roll inflationary model of the Universe driven by a scalar field with power-law potential.
-By computing the scalar spectral index and tensor-to-scalar ratio, we show that Kaniadakis cosmology is phenomenologically consistent with the latest Planck data, provided that the entropic parameter is constrained to $\kappa\lesssim\mathcal{O}(10^{-13}\div10^{-12})$.
-Comparison with previous bounds on $\kappa$ supports the idea that the existing observational literature on Kaniadakis cosmology can be understood in a unified picture if one allows $\kappa$ to have a running behavior, namely to vary with the energy scale.
+By computing the scalar spectral index and tensor-to-scalar ratio, we show that Kaniadakis modification of Friedmann cosmology is phenomenologically consistent with the latest BICEP and Planck data, provided that the entropic parameter is constrained to $\kappa\lesssim\mathcal{O}(10^{-12}\div10^{-11})$.
+Comparison with previous bounds on $\kappa$ supports the idea that the existing observational literature on Kaniadakis modification of Friedmann cosmology can be understood in a unified picture if one allows $\kappa$ to have a running behavior, namely to vary with the energy scale.
 We finally examine the influence of Kaniadakis entropy corrections on the growth of cosmological perturbations in the early stages of the Universe.
 We employ the Top-Hat Spherical Collapse (SC) model~\cite{SCM}, which describes the evolution of uniform and spherical symmetric perturbations in an expanding background by adopting the same Friedmann equations for the underlying theory of gravity~\cite{Gr1,Gr2,Gr3}.
 We find out that the profile of density contrast differs from the standard cosmology, in particular, the growth rate of the total perturbations becomes faster compared to the standard cosmology.
 Throughout this work we use the natural units $\hslash=c=k_B=1$.

 This paper is organized as follows.
 The next section is devoted to a review on the derivation of the modified Friedmann equations inspired by the Kaniadakis entropy.
-In section~\ref{Inf}, we explore the slow-roll solution for the power-law inflation in entropy-corrected Kaniadakis cosmology.
+In section~\ref{Inf}, we explore the slow-roll solution for {inflation with a power-law potential} in entropy-corrected Kaniadakis modification of Friedmann cosmology.
 In section~\ref{Growth} we comment on the growth of perturbations at the early stages of the Universe using the spherically collapse formalism.
-We summarize our results in section~\ref{DC}.
+We also also elaborate on the impact of Kaniadakis entropy on the primordial power spectrum for scalar perturbations.
+Results are finally summarized in section~\ref{DC}.